Exploring Severe Social Anxiety Disorder

 Online therapy can be a highly available option for people who are living with social anxiety and increased stress.
 You can attend therapy sessions in a space where you feel most comfortable without having to commute to and from a physical office.

-Research behind online therapy for anxiety disorders
+Online therapy treatment for anxiety disorders

 Research also supports online therapy as being equally effective as in-person therapy for people managing social anxiety with the added benefits of convenience and availability.
 For example, a study published in Cogent Psychology examined the effectiveness of online cognitive behavioral therapy for college students with social anxiety disorder.